n17r4m/mpyx/README.md

 ```

 Continuing with the image processing example, to add real parallelism
-to the resize step, and some  the `EZ` statement could be rewritten as:
+to the resize step, the `EZ` statement could be rewritten as:

 ```python
 EZ(